Life is filled with experiences that so many of us have, and hardly any of us talk about. Case in point? Period poop.

 But hold on.
 What do prostaglandins have to do with period poop?
 As it turns out, a whole lot.

-Prostaglandins help you shed the lining of your uterus during your period by causing the muscles and blood vessels in the area to relax and contract.
+Prostaglandins help you shed the lining of your uterus during your period by relaxing the muscles and blood vessels in your uterus.

 So, your food may move through you a bit quicker than usual, resulting in period diarrhea.